 \subsection{Classification of symmetric Leibniz algebras up to dimension four}

-The classification of Leibniz algebras were obtained up to dimension four in the works \cite{4-dimnilpotent, CanKhud, Casas3-dim, Ismailov}.
-From the list of these classification we can obtain the list of symmetric Leibniz algebras in low dimensional.
+The classification of Leibniz algebras was obtained up to dimension four in papers \cite{4-dimnilpotent, CanKhud, Casas3-dim, Ismailov}.
+From the list of this classification, we can obtain the list of symmetric Leibniz algebras in low dimensions.

-First we give the list of two and three dimensional non-Lie non split symmetric Leibniz algebras.
+First, we give the list of two and three-dimensional non-Lie non-split symmetric Leibniz algebras.